 - Mayo fellows have competed in the national GI Jeopardy contest at American College of Gastroenterology (ACG) meeting most years since the contest inception, winning on multiple occasions.

-- Research Funding - Extramural funding, including NIH awards, $19 million.
+- Research funding: Extramural funding, including NIH awards, is $22 million.

 - Average scholarly activity per fellow in 2013 class: 10 presentations, 10 publications and eight abstracts.
 See our fellows' publications.

-- Fellows average four to six Mayo-sponsored trips for scientific presentation, yearly regional attendance trip per trainee and one trip for attendance per trainee during 2nd or 3rd year.
+- Fellows average six to 10 Mayo-sponsored trips for scientific presentation, with a yearly regional attendance trip per trainee and one trip for attendance per trainee during the second or third year.

-- Access to Olmsted County patient database in order to perform population-based studies.
+- Access to Olmsted County, Minn., patient database in order to perform population-based studies.

-- Over three years, fellows spend on average 16 percent of their time in the outpatient settings, 22 percent inpatient, 22 percent procedures, 7 percent elective, and 33 percent research.
+- Over three years, fellows spend on average 16 percent of their time in outpatient settings, 22 percent in inpatient settings, 22 percent in procedures, 7 percent in electives and 33 percent doing research.

-- No in-house call required on any rotation; 3.5 months home call; and six months need to be available by pager at night for infrequent questions by residents or teams requesting consultations, over the three-year fellowship.
+- No in-house call is required on any rotation.
+There is 3 1/2 months of home call, and six months when fellows need to be available by pager at night for infrequent questions by residents or teams requesting consultations, during the three-year fellowship.

-- Elective opportunities (with travel and housing provided) are available at Mayo Clinic sites in Florida, Arizona or community practices at Mayo Health System sites.
+- Elective opportunities (with travel and housing provided) are available at the Mayo Clinic campuses in Arizona and Florida or in community practices at Mayo Clinic Health System sites.

-- Rotations in viral hepatitis clinic in standard curriculum with elective time available in the HIV clinic.
+- There are rotations in the viral hepatitis clinic within the standard curriculum, with elective time available in the HIV clinic.

-- One year of dedicated mentored research time in area of interest to the fellow.
+- One year of dedicated mentored research time in an area of interest to the fellow.

-- Annual research retreat allows fellows to meet with Gastroenterology and Hepatology faculty researchers.
+- An annual research retreat allows fellows to meet with Division of Gastroenterology and Hepatology faculty researchers.

-- Trip allowance: 10 days/year for presentation; one attendance-only trip during fellowship; yearly attendance for regional meeting.
+- Trip allowance: 10 days a year for presentations; one attendance-only trip during fellowship; yearly attendance for regional meeting.

 - Opportunity for attendance at Mayo Board Review Course on annual basis.

-- Seven advanced fellowship programs: Endoscopy (one position), Liver (three positions), Motility (one position), IBD (one position), Esophageal (one position), Pancreas (one position), GI Neoplasia (one position).
+- Seven advanced fellowships: Endoscopy (one position), liver (four positions), motility (one position), IBD (one position), esophageal (one position), pancreas (one position) and gastroenterology neoplasia (one position).

-- Enhanced computer access, including clinical access from home.
+- Enhanced computer access, including clinical access from home and on mobile devices

-- Consistently updated fellow Web site with quick navigation to schedules, etc.
+- Consistently updated fellow website with quick navigation to schedules and more

-- Web-based evaluations of faculty, rotations, and residents/students.
+- Web-based evaluations of faculty, rotations, and residents and students